stelace/stelace/README.md

 ## License

-Stelace server is licensed under the terms of the GNU General Public License Version 3.
+Stelace API server for Web platforms is licensed under the terms of the GNU General Public License Version 3.

 Please [contact us](https://stelace.com/contact) to discuss other licensing options or have look at our [SaaS plans](https://stelace.com/pricing) for hosted backend and premium support.